doroslava/Dog_breed_detector/README.md

 ### Conclusion

 Used models seem to work quite nicely on the pictures of decent quality.
 In the future, I would also consider using data augmentation to improve a models a bit further.
+In general, the transfer learning in this specific project resulted in models of good quality.

 Fun idea - It would be actually interesting too see small subset of dogs and their owners, and see if there is overlapping with the prediction from the app and real life.